References in Content

 The benefits of the advanced link management feature include:

-• Streamlined concurrent publication workflows for referenced documents, eliminating manual efforts and human mistakes.
+• Streamlined Workflows: Simplify the concurrent publication of referenced documents, minimizing manual steps and reducing mistakes.

-• Increased efficiency and accuracy in content management processes, benefiting both editors and authors.
+• Increased Efficiency: Enhance the overall efficiency and accuracy of your content management processes, benefiting both editors and authors.

 How to use it